Understanding Surface Roughness in 3D printing

 Post-Processing Options and Surface Finishing Techniques

-Electropolishing: Electropolishing is a standard method for metal 3D-printed parts to reduce surface roughness.
+- Electropolishing: Electropolishing is a standard method for metal 3D-printed parts to reduce surface roughness.
 It removes a thin material layer, improving both the Ra and Rz values and the part’s overall appearance.
+Other materials and coatings can also be used for finishing.

 Start Your Additive Manufacturing Project